csdear/Zinc/_posts/2013-10-07-incorporated.md

 ---
 layout: post

-title: Walk Among Us
+[comment]:
+title: Z|inc Presents &#58; Our Hero, Patient Zero
 subtitle: "What's in the box"
 cover_image: blog-cover.jpg

-excerpt: "Join Zombie Inc -- Take Part in We the Mindless Mass"
+excerpt: "Feature presentation of the man of the \"zero\" hour"

 author:
   name: BlightBright